SunDaDenny/DuLa-Net/README.md

 First, please download the [pretrained models] and copy to ./Model/ckpt/ \
 The pretrained models are trained on our Realtor360 dataset with different backbone networks.

-Note that because of some license issues, we still can't release whole Realtor360 dataset yet :(

 ## Pre-processing

 The input panorama should be already aligned with the Manhattan World.
 We recommand you using the [PanoBasic] in Matlab or the python implementation [here].
 Those tool can help you do the pre-processing to align the panorama.